 For this reason, it should never be your only marketing strategy.
 Unfortunately, with SEO you’re at the mercy of Google.
 No company can guarantee results or timelines.

 All search engines want to do is provide the best service for their users.
 It uses a complicated algorithm to crawl sites.
-Though nobody knows exactly what the algorithm is, it boils down to 7 things.
+Though nobody knows exactly what the algorithm is, it boils down to this:

 Create relevant content your audience will find helpful.
 Use SEO keywords and phrases that a user will search for when looking for answers to their questions.
 Keep users coming back for more with fresh content.
 Fresh content is something search engines will take notice of on your site.

 If you don’t have time to create new content, look at old content and give it a rewrite to make it more insightful and effective.
 Maybe consider seasons or current trends that might affect the original topic.
 Learn more about content marketing ⤑

 Before getting into specifics, let’s keep it simple.
 Google needs to understand your website, it’s content, and it’s importance or relevance.

 These are elements you control on your website, like Title Tags, Meta Descriptions, Sub-headings, Internal Links, and Image Name and ALT tags.
 All these things work to improve your search ranking if you follow the rules.

 A lot of what Google does is based on human intuition.
 You probably make a lot of your decisions based on the recommendations or reviews from other people.
 And the value of those recommendations is usually weighted by your history with that person.
 For example, a close friend’s movie review will probably mean more to you than a random person on the internet.

 Google does the very same thing with Backlinks.
 A link from one website to yours basically giving you a thumbs up.